 “Advanced nursing practice is an umbrella term describing an advanced level of clinical nursing practice that maximizes the use of graduate educational preparation, in-depth nursing knowledge and expertise in meeting the health needs of individuals, families, groups, communities and populations” (Canadian Nurses Association, 2008, p.
 9).
 Advanced practice competencies of Family Systems Nursing related to direct clinical practice, consultation, collaboration, leadership, and research roles are identified below.
-I have created this list of competencies from my own experience and scholarship and from the ideas of others who have written about competencies for practice with families in health care contexts.*
+I have created this list of competencies from my own experience and scholarship and from the ideas of others who have written about competencies for practice with families in health care contexts.* (Added information: In 2017, the International Family Nursing Association Practice Committee, of which I was a member, developed the IFNA Position Statement on Advanced Practice Competencies for Family Nursing).

 The ideas offered by Scott Miller and colleagues in their quest to understand “expert performance” are particularly fitting as one considers what is advanced family nursing practice: